 Four terrorists of different ethnicities and without an obvious common link take hold of an American jetliner and demand release of their leader from a British prison.
 They murder a stewardess to prove they mean business and threaten to pick off more if their demands are not met.
 But surprises await the hijackers: an armed policeman is aboard, and the passengers manage to begin a whispered plot to fight back.
 After a bloody shootout with further casualties on both sides, the mood of the film shifts sharply as the plot devolves to a single question: do the passengers wait till the plane lanes and turn the surviving terrorists over to the authorities, or do they "try" them themselves aboard the plane?
-Written by

 Did You Know?

 The original ending had the terrorists hanged.
 But an ending that had them shot when they broke free aired in the US.
-The other ending was shown in internationally.
+The other ending was shown internationally.
 See more

 [to a hostage